michellekoegelenberg/myfirstblockchain/README.md

 # myfirstblockchain

-This repo is based on the YouTube Tutorial "Building a blockchain in Go" by Tensor programming.
+This repo is based on the YouTube Tutorial Series "Building a blockchain in Golang" by Tensor programming.